 After high school I earned a B.A. in English at Edinboro University of Pennsylvania.
 I then moved to Chicago and got a job at the University of Chicago.
 City living suited me; having theatre, films, museums, lectures, restaurants, and bookstores so close at hand was exhilarating.
 Among my friends were many graduates of the University of California in Berkeley.
 They convinced me that Berkeley was even better than Hyde Park, the south-side neighborhood where I was living.
 So after four years in Chicago I relocated to Berkeley, where I met my husband-to-be and where I've lived ever since.

 Shortly after my arrival I enrolled in San Francisco State University's graduate program in English.
 Before earning a degree, though, I quit to become a doll maker and to teach classes in making folk dolls.
 That career ended when my husband and I produced our own little doll, Beni, who is now in his thirties.
 His birth was my inspiration for learning to write for children.
 I've been writing on science topics for children's magazines since the mid-1990's and am now working on book-length projects.

-In November 2011 one of my articles, "Skywalking for Science: Aloft in Redwood Space" (ODYSSEY, April 2011), was chosen for an AAAS Kavli Science Journalism Award in the children's science news category (see the announcement under Quick Links).
+In November 2011 one of my articles, "Skywalking for Science: Aloft in Redwood Space" (ODYSSEY, April 2011), was chosen for an AAAS Kavli Science Journalism Award in the children's science news category.
 The awards were granted at a ceremony at the meeting of the American Association for the Advancement of Science in Vancouver, B.C., in February, 2012.